 PREPARE: Prepare staff and resources

 With a clearer picture of what retrieval practice might look like, the team at Bedlington Academy began planning how it would be implemented.
-They developed a targeted package of implementation strategies that included: developing supporting resources; regular communications; professional development activities; and ongoing monitoring (see the How? column in their implementation plan).
+They developed a targeted package of implementation strategies that included: developing supporting resources; regular communications; professional development activities; and ongoing monitoring ‘(see the Implementation Activities (how?) column in their implementation plan).
 They thought carefully about the sequence and timing of these activities and how they reinforced each other.

 A key element in introducing the new approach was designing a specific programme of professional development (PD) for staff, which included both upfront training and structured ongoing support e.g. instructional coaching.
 Putting Evidence to Work: A School’s Guide to Implementation contains a number of recommendations relating to professional development, which have been expanded on in this additional summary.

 The video below presents a case study of how Durrington High School, a secondary school in Worthing, have used professional development to implement new teaching strategies.

 This video explores how a range of PD activities have been used to help implement knowledge organisers across the school (see here for their implementation plan):